-There are no particular spending categories to worry about or points to redeem.
-This card’s introductory offer provides a 20% return on spending.
+There are no particular spending categories to worry about or points to redeem here.

 If you don’t think you’ll use your card for enough transactions to trigger the bonus each month, you may want to get the Double Cash instead of one of the EveryDay cards.

-The Double Cash has a 0% intro APR on balance transfers for 18 months before its 15.74%–25.74% Variable APR begins.
+The Double Cash has a 0% 18 months on Balance Transfers* intro APR for 18 months before its 15.74% - 25.74%* Variable APR begins.
 So even though it’s longer than the 0% intro APR on either EveryDay card, it only covers balance transfers, not purchases.
 It also charges a fee for those transfers, unlike the basic EveryDay card.

 The foreign transaction fee is slightly higher than the EveryDay cards, at 3% instead of 2.7%.
 So you’ll want to pick a different card than any of these for purchases outside the U.S.